 Bone and Joint

 The hip is a ball-and-socket joint.
-It is formed by the head of the femur and the acetabulum, a part of pelvic girdle, meeting.
-The head of the femur is a large ball and the acetabulum is a shallow socket.
+The femur and the acetabulum head and a part of the pelvic girdle that meet together form it.
+The head of the femur is a large ball, and the acetabulum is a shallow socket.
 This design allows for greater mobility.

 Common causes of hip osteoarthritis include:

 - Traumatic injury or fracture of the hip can result in the development of osteoarthritis;